7-Day Northern Lights Winter Vacation Package with Ice Caving

 Day 4

 The Golden Circle is Iceland's most popular attraction, and for good reason!
-Embark on an extraordinary journey as you discover the wonders of this renowned route.
+Set off on an unforgettable exploration of this legendary route on the fourth day of this trip.

-The Golden Circle derives its name from Gullfoss, the mesmerizing Golden Waterfall.
-Considered one of Iceland's most beautiful waterfalls, Gullfoss becomes even more awe-inspiring in the winter months.
-Watch in wonder as the thundering white water cascades over icicles, carving its way through blocks of ice and snow.
+The Golden Circle derives its name from Gullfoss, the mesmerizing Golden waterfall.
+Considered as one of Iceland's most famous waterfalls, Gullfoss takes on a dramatic and beautiful turn during winter.
+See the powerful white water crash over frozen cliffs, cutting through ice and snow.

 Located conveniently close to Gullfoss is the Geysir geothermal area.

 It is from Geysir that the English word 'geyser' originates, although Geysir itself no longer erupts.
-Fear not, as the neighboring geyser, Strokkur, comes to life every 5-10 minutes, spouting water as high as 40 meters (131 feet) into the air.
+However, its neighbor Strokkur puts on a show every 5-10 minutes, shooting water up to 13 feet (40 meters) high.
 Witness this impressive display of natural geothermal activity, capturing the perfect photo of the towering plume.

 In addition to these incredible natural attractions, your journey will also lead you to Thingvellir National Park, a UNESCO World Heritage site.
-Immerse yourself in the breathtaking beauty of this historic location, where the North American and Eurasian tectonic plates meet.
+Take in the striking scenery of this historic site, where the North American and Eurasian tectonic plates meet.

-Learn about the park's rich historical significance, as it served as the site of Iceland's first parliamentary assembly, the Althingi, founded in 930 AD.
+Discover the history of Thingvellir, home to Iceland’s first parliamentary assembly, the Althingi, founded in 930 AD.

 While on the road, you'll have the opportunity to embark on one of the optional tours.